 There is tremendous power in using wiggle seats, wobble cushions, or balance discs to help your child with attention, staying seated, their core strength, or balance.
 Learn why they work, how to use them, and the best wiggle seat options!

 This post is sponsored by Fun and Function, all opinions are my own.
-Affiliate links are used below for your convenience.

 Have you heard of a wobble cushion?
 How about a wiggle seat or balance disc?

 While they may sound like something awfully strange, surprisingly, they can be incredibly powerful if your child has a hard time sitting still, has poor balance, or weak core strength.
 They’re a common tool among us pediatric OT’s, but they’re so darn simple and affordable I think more parents ought to know about it too!

 Before we dive into which kids could benefit from a wobble cushion and my top picks, I’d like to thank Fun and Function for sponsoring this post and sending us a sample wobble seat (that my kids seek out at every opportunity).
 Fun and Function is an awesome online store for all sorts of therapeutic tools for kids.
 I truly love this store because they understand kids and the special or unique needs they may have.
 You’ll find specific help at your fingertips when you want to find the perfect tool to help you child.

 What is a Wobble Cushion or Wiggle Seat?

 Wobble cushions, wiggle seats, fidget seat, and balance discs are the same thing.
 No matter what you call it, it’s referring to an inflated disk, often covered in a bumpy texture.
 This disc can be sat on to:

 - Help with poor attention